-DRAFT MTL 06/16 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES
+MTL 06/16 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES

-- 1. The NET broker will be responsible for verifying that the recipient is using the nearest appropriate Medicaid provider for the applicable services. - 2.
+- E. The DHCFP expects that the NET broker and its provider network will be in compliance with all laws with regard to the reporting requirements related to suspected abuse, neglect, or exploitation, as applicable, in accordance with NRS 200.508 and 200.509.1. - Pursuant to 42 CFR 438.100(c), the NET broker shall ensure that each recipient is free to exercise his or her rights and that by the exercise of those rights, no adverse effect will result in the way the NET broker treats the recipient. - F. Recipients have freedom of choice when selecting medical providers but are only eligible for NET to access these services if using the nearest appropriate provider (taking existing relationships between the providers and recipients into account as well as access to care) according to section 1904.2(A)(2)(d) of this chapter. - 1.
+The NET broker will be responsible for verifying that the recipient is using the nearest appropriate Medicaid provider for the applicable services. - 2.
 The NET broker will develop written procedures, approved by DHCFP for verifying that the nearest appropriate Medicaid provider is being used. - 3.
 The procedures shall include an exception procedure that specifies the conditions under which the recipient may access a provider other than the nearest, if exception to the requirement might, in some cases, be appropriate. - 4.
 The DHCFP will provide the NET broker with a quarterly list of Medicaid providers and their addresses, including FFS providers and providers within each MCO's network. - 5.
-The DHCFP will periodically review rides to verify that the NET broker has transported to the nearest appropriate provider. - 6.
-When the DHCFP determines that a recipient has employed NET to access a provider other than the provider located nearest to the recipient's residence and there is no justification documented, the NET broker may be required to refund the capitation payment for that recipient for all months that the recipient accessed a geographically inappropriate provider. - G. A transportation provider must wait at least 15 minutes after the scheduled pick-up time before "no-showing" the recipient at the pick-up location.
+DHCFP will periodically review rides to verify that the NET broker has transported to the nearest appropriate provider. - 6.
+When the DHCFP determines that a recipient has employed NET to access a provider other than the provider located nearest to the recipient's residence and there is no justification documented, the NET broker may be required to refund the capitation payment for that recipient for all months that the recipient accessed a geographically inappropriate provider. - G. A transportation provider must wait at least fifteen (15) minutes after the scheduled pickup time before "no-showing" the recipient at the pick-up location.
 The NET broker or contracted transportation providers shall not charge recipients for transportation services or for no shows. - H. Recipients who are repeated no-shows or fail to cancel in a timely manner for rides provided by its commercial vendors may be subject to suspensions of services.
-Recipients who receive a suspension will have the right to a State Fair Hearing. - I. Access to transportation services shall be at least comparable to transportation resources available to the general public.
-Capacity shall include all of the modes of transportation listed in Section 1904 of this Chapter. - J. The NET broker shall ensure all drivers of vehicles transporting program recipients meet the following requirements:
+Recipients who receive a suspension will have the right to a State Fair Hearing.

-DRAFT MTL 06/16 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES
+MTL 06/16 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES